koudaiii/check-latency-between-vm-and-azure-cache-for-redis-in-the-same-zone-and-vnet/README.md

-# Check latency between VM and Azure Cache for Redis in the same zone
+# Check latency between VM and Azure Cache for Redis in the same Zone and the same Vnet
-Check latency between VM and Azure Cache for Redis in the same zone and the same vnet
+Check latency between VM and Azure Cache for Redis in the same Zone and the same Vnet

 ## Requirements